peressinia/ProcPlayers/README.md

 **Output:**  Six files with the CVS data file name appended as follows:

 > 1.	-out.txt, raw output of analyses for debugging/verification
-2. 	-lMat.txt,  the linear sync matrix for use with SyncCalc
+> 2. 	-lMat.txt, the linear sync matrix for use with SyncCalc
-3.	-nl1Mat.txt, the Opt 1 nonlinear sync matrix for use with SyncCalc
+> 3.	-nl1Mat.txt, the Opt 1 nonlinear sync matrix for use with SyncCalc
-4.	-nl2Mat.txt, the Opt 2 nonlinear sync matrix for use with SyncCalc
+> 4.	-nl2Mat.txt, the Opt 2 nonlinear sync matrix for use with SyncCalc
-5.	-nl3Mat.txt, the Opt 3 nonlinear sync matrix for use with SyncCalc
+> 5.	-nl3Mat.txt, the Opt 3 nonlinear sync matrix for use with SyncCalc
-6.	-sum.txt,   which contains a summary of the results of the analysis
+> 6.	-sum.txt, which contains a summary of the results of the analysis.

 The three nonlinear model options are: